-This year for Spring Break we took the boys to the Ritz Carlton Bacara.
+This year for Spring Break we took the kids to the Ritz Carlton Bacara.
 Just a two hour drive North of Los Angeles, Bacara is a beautiful property and I’m wondering how it’s possible I’ve never been before now?
 The sprawling Oceanfront Spanish style resort is located about 25 minutes North of Santa Barbara, in Goleta.
 It is a part of the Ritz Carlton family, and affiliated with Bonvoy.
 We didn’t leave the entire time, it was lovely!

 I can still vividly remember being very sensitive to needing to be close to everything when they were younger…so if you’re in the trenches and feel you NEED to be a stone’s throw from the pool, beach and restaurant, I’d suggest you put a request in for (first choice) Villa 10 or (second choice) Villa 6.
 Both of these will have Ocean View options available.

 You can call ahead to get the Ritz Kids schedule.
 They offer camps, both day time and dinner time, as well as lead hikes and other activities.
 Currently the schedule is a spotty with school in session, so definitely call ahead if you’re interested in using camp.
 They will attempt to organize one for you if you want a certain day/time just ask.
 We met this Hawk, Ranger, who lives at Bacara at Breakfast one day.